-Bwindi Impenetrable National Park contains almost half of the world’s remaining Mountain gorillas (Gorilla beringei beringei) and research has shown that this population is unique in many aspects of their ecology and behavior.
+Bwindi Impenetrable National Park contains almost half of the world’s remaining Mountain gorillas (Gorilla beringei beringei) and research has shown that this population is unique in many aspects of their ecology and behaviour.

 The main goals of this project are:

-- Further our understanding on the development and maintenance of social behavior and reproductive strategies of male and female mountain gorillas, through the use of behavioral observations, hormone analysis, and genetic analysis.
+- Further our understanding of the development and maintenance of social behaviour and reproductive strategies of male and female mountain gorillas, through the use of behavioural observations, hormone analysis, and genetic analysis.

-- Understand the demography and life histories (birth rates, mortality, and potential growth rate) of the population through analysis of the long term demographic data and genetic data obtained through fecal samples on Kyagurilo, other habituated groups, and from the unhabituated gorillas located throughout Bwindi.
+- Understand the demography and life histories (birth rates, mortality, and potential growth rate) of the population through analysis of the long-term demographic data and genetic data obtained through faecal samples on Kyagurilo, other habituated groups, and from the unhabituated gorillas located throughout Bwindi.

-- Examine the changes in gorilla behavior during the habituation process to better understand the impact of human presence on gorilla behavior and ecology.
+- Examine the changes in gorilla behaviour during the habituation process to better understand the impact of human presence on gorilla behaviour and ecology.
 This is done in close conjunction with UWA.

 Kyagurilo gorilla family